opennars/Metrics/README.md

 Select add new data source and choose Graphite.

-Set the URL to the virtual IP address from the inspect command above, using port 80:
+Set the URL to the virtual IP address )for Graphite) from the inspect command above, using port 80:
 example: http://172.18.0.2:80

 Click Save & Test - You should see 'Data source is working.'
 If not check the above steps.